tioui/Eiffel_Game2/README.md

 The library is under Eiffel Forum License v2.

-The project use those libraries: SDL, SDL_image, SDL_gfx, SDL_ttf, OpenAL and Libsndfile.
+The project use those libraries: SDL, SDL_image, SDL_gfx, SDL_ttf, OpenAL, Libsndfile and FFMPEG LibAV.

 Installation on Linux (Ubuntu)